Facu1906/Facu1906/README.md

-### I'm from Uruguay, I have great skills developing front-end Software.
-I'm looking forward to get a job as a software engineer.
+### I'm from Uruguay, I have great skills developing full end to end web interfaces.
+I'm looking forward to get a job as a developer.

 ### 💻  SKILLS AND EXPERIENCE